Marketing For Startups: What We Learned At Collision Conference

 Personalization is the backbone of a successful social media marketing strategy.

 Tips From Obi Omile & Kush Patel, theCut

 Obi and Kush from theCut — an app that connects barbers to clients — had similar advice to Rachel’s.
-They agreed that having a good product is necessary before you market.
+They agreed that having a good product is necessary before you begin marketing your startup.
 You need to be solving a real need that appeals to your potential users.

 “Connecting the best barbers with clients who need them.” (theCut)

 They found that one of their most successful marketing strategies was through word-of-mouth.
 They were able to spread through word-of-mouth because of their shareable and interactive social media strategy.
 Obi and Kush use Instagram to repost creative styling they see on the social media platform.
 This creates a two-way conversation that opens up an opportunity to connect with both clients and barbers.

 Vince, founder of Dark Cubed, believes that building a community is crucial for startups.
 A strong community leads to word-of-mouth awareness and results in user growth.
 Sharing thoughts with your community, whether through blogs or social media interaction, can also help strengthen that bond.
 Vince actively uses Twitter as one of his outreach platforms.
 He is able to communicate quickly and efficiently with his audience in an engaging way.

 The Dark Cubed marketing strategy isn’t confined to the online world.
 Vince often capitalizes on press and public relations events, like Collision Conference.
 Meeting people on the floor gives the brand a face, a person users can feel comfortable communicating with.